English Gothic architecture: Perpendicular Gothic (mid-14th to mid-16th century)

 The Perpendicular Gothic (or simply Perpendicular) is the third and final style of medieval Gothic architecture in England.
 It is characterised by an emphasis on vertical lines, and is sometimes called rectilinear.

 The Perpendicular style began to emerge in about 1330.
 The earliest example is the chapter house of Old St Paul's Cathedral, built by the royal architect William de Ramsey in 1332.
-The early style was also practised by another royal architect, John Sponlee, and fully developed in the works of Henry Yevele and William Wynford.
+The early style was also practised by another royal architect, John Sponlee, and fully developed in the works of Henry Yevele, William Wynford and John Lewyn.

 Walls were built much higher than in earlier periods, and stained glass windows became very large, so that the space around them was reduced to simple piers.
 Horizontal transoms sometimes had to be introduced to strengthen the vertical mullions.

 Many churches were built with magnificent towers including York Minster, Gloucester Cathedral, Worcester Cathedral, and St Botolph's Church, Boston, St Giles' Church, Wrexham, St Mary Magdalene, Taunton.
 Another outstanding example of Perpendicular is King's College Chapel, Cambridge.

 The interiors of Perpendicular churches were filled with lavish ornamental woodwork, including misericords (choir stalls with lifting seats), under which were grotesque carvings; stylized "poppy heads", or carved figures in foliage on the ends of benches; and elaborate multicoloured decoration, usually in floral patterns, on panels or cornices called brattishing.
 The sinuous lines of the tracery in the Decorated style were replaced by more geometric forms and perpendicular lines.

 The style was also affected by the tragic history of the period, particularly the Black Death, which killed an estimated third of England's population in 18 months between June 1348 and December 1349 and returned in 1361–62 to kill another fifth.
 This had a great effect on the arts and culture, which took a more sober direction.

 The perpendicular Gothic was the longest of the English Gothic periods; it continued for a century after the style had nearly disappeared from France and the rest of the European continent, where the Renaissance had already begun.
 Gradually, near the end of the period, Renaissance forms began to appear in the English Gothic.
 A rood screen, a Renaissance ornament, was installed in the chapel of King's College Chapel, Cambridge.
 During the Elizabethan Period (1558–1603), the classical details, including the five orders of classical architecture, were gradually introduced.
 Carved ornament with Italian Renaissance motifs began to be used in decoration, including on the tomb of Henry VII in Westminster Abbey.
 The pointed arch gradually gave way to the Roman rounded arch, brick began to replace masonry, the roof construction was concealed, and the Gothic finally gave way to an imitation of Roman and Greek styles.